catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 mantra cannot be imported
 gasoline cannot be packed
-why songs get preview created at pack :) filename has [] covering artist name/album reset crashes maindb check originals vs original dbb why do i have duplciates on the ps3 preview fails multiple repacks cannto happen
+why songs get preview created at pack :)
+[x] filename has [] covering artist name/album ...no [] separator for FN [x] reset crashes maindb..not realy check originals vs original dbb why do i have duplciates on the ps3
+[x] preview fails
+multiple repacks cannto happen
+[x] convert to 44100... no need as no space is gained [x] some songs are messed up on ps3 log is not last come first entry remote path is fedup check if filename is the same add comment beginning of song in lyrics has track no even when 0 has author mostly yes some preview hashtags are blank bitrate to cpress maybe a config

 [x] when repacking groups add group at the beginning of song [x] live details should not be active if the song is not based on a live